firesidefiction/firesidefiction.github.io/_posts/2018-11-15-reclaiming-the-right-to-truth.md

 category: essay
 permalink: reclaiming-the-right-to-truth
 published: true
-teaser: “When we sweep rape culture under the rug to protect the men who provide for us, we begin to believe those lies."
+teaser: When we sweep rape culture under the rug to protect the men who provide for us, we begin to believe those lies.
 author-img: tariro-ndoro.jpg
 author-bio: |
   Tariro Ndoro is an avid reader.
 She writes poems and short stories that explore dysfunction.
 Tariro's publication credits include _AFREADA_, _La Shamba_, _Omenana_, and _Puerto del Sol_.
-You can follow Tariro on Twitter at [@MissTariN](https://www.twitter.com/MissTariN) or find links to her other works at [tarirondoro.wordpress.com](https://tarirondoro.wordpress.com/).
+You can follow Tariro on Twitter at [@tariro_writes](https://www.twitter.com/tariro_writes) or find links to her other works at [tarirondoro.wordpress.com](https://tarirondoro.wordpress.com/).
 proofread: true
 contentnote: This essay contains non-graphic descriptions of harassment and assault.
 ---